-An Unmetered Supply is provided for electrical equipment where either it is not practical to install a meter and/or the cost of installing a meter is disproportion to the cost of electricity used by the equipment.
-Typical unmetered equipment is street lights, traffic signals, illuminated signs and bollards but can also include telecommunication cabinets, CCTV and advertising displays.
+An Unmetered Supply is provided for electrical equipment where either it is not practical to install a meter and/or the cost of installing a meter is disproportionate to the cost of electricity used by the equipment.
+Typical unmetered equipment is street lights, traffic signals, illuminated signs and bollards but can also include telecommunication cabinets, CCTV, advertising displays and Electrical Vehicle charging.

 Certain conditions apply before equipment can be connected to an electricity distribution system without a meter recording consumption.
 The main condition is a requirement for the consumption to be logically estimated with a reasonable degree of accuracy and charged to the customer through their appointed electricity supplier.